gojimmypi/osp/PR_Text.md

 Unfortunately the output error when Visual Studio is unable to launch is not displayed in the current `osp_test.bat` script.

-Once Visual Studio is running with the `RealmCore.sln` solution file, right click on an application project such as `CoreTests` and select "Set as Startup Project".
+Once Visual Studio is running with the `RealmCore.sln` solution file, right click on an application project such as `CoreTests` and select "_Set as Startup Project_".
 Press the green "Local Windows Debugger" to run, or press `F5`.

 ### Getting Started with WSL

+Be sure the Linux build requirements are satisfied for [realm-core](https://github.com/realm/realm-core/blob/master/how-to-build.md) and [wolfSSL](https://github.com/wolfSSL/wolfssl/blob/master/INSTALL) (see "0.
+Building on *nix from git repository").

-If the Windows batch file has already been run as described above, navigate to `osp/realm` and run the `build_wolfssl_with_realm.sh`.
+If the Windows batch file has already been run as described above, navigate to `osp/realm` and run the `build_wolfssl_with_realm.sh` from a bash script in the Windows Subsystem for Linux (WSL):

 ```bash
 cd /mnt/c/test/osp/realm